 Of course he did.

 “Just Say No” is a cop-out, not a solution

 I get that terrorism is bad.
 Obviously.
 I get that religious extremists are some of the scariest people to ever walk the earth.

 (Hello, Jerry Falwell, Jr!)

-I get that ISIL/ISIS is real.
+I get that ISIL/ISIS is a thing.
 I get that people want to solve a problem here.